 When you shop at your country market, you’re supporting local entrepreneurs.
 You help empower people to make money doing what they love, while supporting themselves and their family.

 When you support this kind of entrepreneurship, you also support all the amazing life skills and learning curves that go with it.

 You encourage collaboration and confidence, thinking outside the box – being a thought leader.

 In these uncertain times, it’s more important than ever to support your local market and other local businesses that are the foundation of a strong community.

 If you’d like to visit and support the Mapleton Country Markets, you can find out more here.

-Mel Shieldhouse is a freelance copywriter and content creator, specialising in helping busy, heart-centred entrepreneurs attract their dream client.
+Mel Shieldhouse is a freelance copywriter and content creator on the Sunshine Coast.
+She specialises in helping busy, heart-centred entrepreneurs attract their dream client.
 If you’d like to work with Mel, you can contact her at Teacup Copy.